 Heat president Pat Riley, coach Erik Spoelstra and managing general partner Micky Arison donned similar pairs of the black spectacles Monday.

-An estimated 400,000 filled the streets of Miami for a Heat championship parade, then 15,000 more got into the arena afterward for a reception.
+Hundreds of thousands filled the streets of Miami for a Heat championship parade, then 15,000 more got into the arena afterward for a reception.

 "It's the best feeling I've ever had.
 This was my dream, right here, to be able to hoist that Larry O'Brien Trophy up, hug it, grab it, never want to let it go," James said.